Timzhouyes/Timzhouyes.github.io/_posts/2019-11-25-Spring-Feign.md

 In code above, we have created one `@FeignClient('stores')` .This one is used to create the load-balancer in either `Ribbon` or `Spring Cloud LoadBalancer`.

+Can also specify a URL using `url` attribute, but not recommanded.
+If there is part of url for all, we should put it into configuration file, so that we can change it easily.
+Not only the url case, but other cases ,if usually used, we should use configuration file to "One defination, everywhere use".

+Above we mentioned that we have load-balancer.
+So in the annotation above we can use it to discover addresses for 'stores' service.

+## Overriding Feign Defaults

+First of all, a central concept of Spring Cloud's Feign support is that the named client.
+This is used for build a group of components combine together to achieve one goal.
+And this is defined by the name of FeignClient, which we mentioned above.

+Spring Cloud created a new ensemble